 The Parish Council has advised Buckinghamshire Council of the intent of the residents of Hazlemere in consultation with other stakeholders to produce a Neighbourhood Plan for submission.

-The Parish Council has conveyed the drafting of the Neighbourhood Plan to the Planning Strategy Committee, including major financial decisions and process decisions subject to the Parish Council Scheme of Delegation.
+The Parish Council has conveyed the drafting of the Neighbourhood Plan to the Planning Strategy Committee, including financial decisions within the scope of the agreed budgets and process decisions subject to the Parish Council Scheme of Delegation.
 The Committee will be involved in all aspects of the development of the Neighbourhood Plan.
 Major decision points to be taken by the Full Council are as follows:

 a) approval of the scope of the neighbourhood plan;